Stakkeland/movie-rating-database/README.md

 # Overview

 This project is a database scoring program.
 Users can enter a movie, year, and rating to be entered into the database.
-The user can also view all rows in the database.
+The user can also view all rows in the database, use a score to see rows that have a score higher than given score.
+Also the user can delete a row by giving the movie title.

 The purpose is to learn database connection to a program.